-The Ducati Monster 695 has bigger bores but shorter strokes than the Ducati M620 Monster combine to deliver 10bhp more than the old 620 and the highest output per cc of any Ducati air-cooled V-twin ever.
-But the Ducati Monster 695 is no breathless, rev-happy psycho.
+The Ducati Monster 695 has bigger bores but shorter strokes than the Ducati M620 Monster that combine to deliver 10bhp more and the highest output per cc of any Ducati air-cooled V-twin before.
+But the 695 is no breathless, rev-happy psycho.
 It’s meaty yet free revving and flexible with glitch-free throttle response.

-Ducati’s standards have notably improved of late, and the Ducati Monster 695 is the latest example of this.
+Ducati’s standards have notably improved over the years and the Ducati Monster 695 is the perfect example of this.
 Paint is mouthwateringly deep and glossy for example.
 It’s not perfect, of course.
 Some areas around the engine still look a little unfinished with too much exposed wiring and the like, but the Ducati Monster 695 is better than older Ducatis.

-At £4995 when launched the Ducati Monster 695 succeeds in being both novice-friendly and genuinely versatile and practical, in having both style and respectable, usable performance but, most of all, in being something of a bargain that no longer either looks, or performs like, the poor relation of the Monster motorcycle range.
+The Ducati Monster 695 succeeds in being both novice-friendly and genuinely versatile and practical, having both style and usable performance.
+Most of all it's something of a bargain that unlike previous models, isn't the poor relation of the Monster range.
 Find a Ducati Monster 695 for sale.

 Insurance group: 9 of 17 – compare motorcycle insurance quotes now.

 The Ducati Monster 695 is not the budget motorcycle the smallest Monsters once were.
 Although suspension is fairly basic the Ducati Monster 695 has ‘proper’ twin front discs, the same dual dial instrument pod of its bigger brothers and plenty of decent detailing.
 On the black version, for example, there are black bar clamps, mirrors, levers and even footrest hangers.